drgerg/Pi-based-weather-station/README.md

 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg) My station is up and running.
 It works.
 I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction.
 The tipping bucket rain gauge works, but my code is still incomplete for rainfall.

 This is not a quick-and-easy project.
-The station itself is powered by a 12VDC source.
-In my case, I dug a trench, put conduit in it, and pulled 14AWG Romex into it.
+The station itself is powered by a remote 12VDC power supply with a battery backup.
+I dug a trench, put PVC conduit in it, and pulled 14AWG Romex into it.
 It's a good, cheap(ish) solution.
 I drove ground rods and put in-line lighting/surge protectors on both ends of that power run.

-The station code aquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
+The whole Weather Station package is really two computers.
+The station aquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
+That machine also serves data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).

 No guarantees are made.
 None.
 This project is actively underway, and changes can occur at any time.